pisceanfoot/DataStaxDay/README.md

 dse spark --packages com.databricks:spark-csv_2.10:1.0.3 --conf spark.cores.max=1
 ```

- Once inde the REPL we can run some Scala commands.
+ Once inside the REPL we can run some Scala commands.

  First we create the Spark Context:
  ```